Marcos-Fernando/AnnoTEP/README.md

 > Replace ``{absolute path to the-AnnoTEP-folder}`` and ``{absolute path to the-genome-folder}`` with the appropriate path

 > [!TIP]
-> To perform a more accurate analysis of the genome, we recommend using the mutation rate (-u value).
-The values and explanation are provided in the file LTR-Ages.doc.
+> To perform a more accurate analysis of the genome, we recommend using the mutation rate (-u "value").
+The values and explanation are provided in the file ``LTR-Ages.doc``.
 > <br>
 > <b> Example of usage: </b>
 > ```sh